 There’s nothing worse than a worship band that is too loud, or has distorted instruments or voices.
 I have another posts about this very thing if you are interested click here.
 If worship music is meant to help the congregation to worship God, then it is difficult to do that if the church sound system itself is a big distraction.
 Some churches may just have an organ or piano, for leading the music.
 Others may have a worship band, which is technically more challenging for the sound tech guy.
 If you have singers, guitars, keyboards, drums, other acoustic instruments, it’s all got to work together and be heard clearly.

 You may already have a great church sound system installation, but you realise that your microphones aren’t the best quality.
-And no amount of post-processing can make a bad microphone sound good.
+And no amount of post-processing can make a bad microphone sound better.
 So it might be that for your situation, you may only need to update part of your system design to enhance your worship experience.

 One part of the system design I see churches scrimping on all the time is loudspeakers, and I would probably argue that speakers are the #1 most important part of buying a new church sound system.
 If you bought cheap speakers, it might be that the one thing that could enhance your worship more than anything else is a quality set of loudspeakers.
 You will need to look at what you already have, look at overall church sound system cost and judge for yourself.